In the previous modules, you learned the foundational building blocks of modern AI applications:

 Agent Fundamentals: The key characteristics that define agents

-When to use Agents: What makes agents different from Workflow-Based LLM applications.
+When to use Agents: What makes agents different from Workflow-Based LLM applications

 Memory: Types of memory and how agents use them

-Tools: How agents use external tools to extend their capabilities
+Tools: How agents use external tools to extend their capabilities — including MCP

 Agent Patterns: Different agent patterns and production considerations